LordGemma/electronOsInfo/README.md

-# electronOsInfo
+# Eletron App
-Getting os data.
-Electron app
+This app displays:
+- user name
+- information about OS of user